We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The helmet sits low on the kids’ head, extending down the sides and the back of the head, thus offering even more protection than standard helmets.

-The Troy Lee helmet has a total of 15 vents that cool down the head and lower the weight of the entire construction.
-The visor is height adjustable, so you can always get the best protection against sunshine.
+This Smith helmet has a total of 21 vents that cool down the head and lower the weight of the entire construction.
+The fit is also easy to adjust thanks to the VaporFit system.

-If you need a proper XC/All-mountain helmet for the youngest rider in your family, the Troy Lee Designs A1 will get the job done.
+If you need a proper XC/All-mountain helmet for the youngest rider in your family, the Smith Zip Jr. will get the job done.

 Best Ventilation System